 The NYP&B was better known as the "Stonington Line" (a company in which the legendary Cornelius Vanderbilt once held the presidency, prior to his involvement with the New York City railroads that went on to form the modern New York Central), which offered the New Haven access to Providence, Rhode Island.
 According to Trains Magazine's article, "Great Railroading: State-By-State," published in its January, 2007 the NYP&B opened its main line from Stonington, Connecticut to South Providence, Rhode Island on November 17, 1837.
 Another of the state's early systems was the Boston & Providence, incorporated on June 21, 1831 and chartered the following day.
 Its goal was to link Boston with Providence, Rhode Island and the 41-mile line was completed on July 28, 1835.
 Its keynote feature was the 615-foot, 70-foot tall Canton Viaduct in Canton, Massachusetts.
 This stone-arch structure was the world's tallest and longest upon its completion in 1835.
 Today, it remains in use by current owner Amtrak.
 To read more about the New Haven's history please click here.

-Located in Newport, the Newport Dinner Train offers excursions along a short stretch of track along the Narragansett Bay.
+Located in Newport, the Newport & Narragansett Bay Railroad (created in 2014 through the merger of the Newport Dinner Train and Old Colony & Newport Scenic Railway) offers excursions along a short stretch of track along the Narragansett Bay.
 The trips are hosted on a pair of preserved and operational Rail Diesel Cars (RDC for short), which were manufactured by the Budd Company in the 1950's.
 These self-propelled machines are streamlined in sleek stainless steel.
 The group currently maintains two such units; BC-30 an RDC-3 built in 1956 for the Pacific Great Eastern of British Columbia, Canada and BC-15, built as RDC-1 #6102 for the Canadian National in 1957.
 The former's interior layout includes a baggage area, kitchenette, and seating area while the latter features only coaches (Budd manufactured a number of RDC variants and equipped them with whatever interior configuration the buyer requested).
 The trips include full service meals on-board while special events are hosted throughout the year.
 There are also murder mysteries hosted.
-To learn much more about all of their trips and on-board amenities please visit their website.